 The sheer amount of books I own is kind of debilitating.
 I’m having trouble being thoughtful about what to keep, get rid of, and how to get rid of what I don’t want in a responsible manner.

 Last year, as part of my zero waste challenge, I decided that I would “digitize my habit” and only purchase books for an e-reader.
 This resolution has not stuck.
 For one thing, e-readers work best for fiction novels.
 Books you read from cover to cover and don’t flip around in or refer to frequently.
-It is the constant referencing that has also made the library an unappealing option for me.
+It is the constant need to recall specific work-related material that has also made borrowing from the library more problematic for me (though it is an excellent place to store my novels).

 My preferred genre is non-fiction.
 The books I refer to frequently are about sustainable living, outdoors, health, zero waste, minimalism, veganism, parenting, and environmental science.